What foods to avoid with diabetes

 If you have diabetes, you should avoid foods that are high in:

-The top foods and drinks for diabetics to avoid
+17 types of foods and drinks for diabetics to avoid

-So, what do you really need to avoid?
 Here you will find our top 15 foods and drinks for diabetics to cut from their diets:

 You can eat bread if you have diabetes, just make sure it is not white bread.
 The flower in white bread has been refined to remove fiber, oils, and protein, leaving behind mostly carbohydrates.
 This reduces the nutritional content of white bread, but more importantly, it means your body digests the carbohydrates faster, causing spikes in blood sugar and insulin.